Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 If you fail to register as a sex offender when required to do so, fail to provide necessary and accurate information, or fail to re-register, then you may be charged with an additional crime.

-Other Consequences of a Sex Crime Conviction
+Other Consequences of a Sexual Assault Conviction

 • Challenges being accepted to a college or graduate school